ballerina-platform/module-ballerinax-mongodb/mongodb/src/mongodb/Module.md

 There are 3 clients provided by Ballerina to interact with MongoDB.

-1. **mongodb:Client** - This connects to the running MongoDB node and can list databases names as well as get a client for a specific database.
+1. **mongodb:Client** - This connects to the running MongoDB node and lists the database names as well as gets a client for a specific database.

-2. **mongodb:Database** - This connects to a specific MongoDB database and can list collection names as well as get a client for a specific collection.
+2. **mongodb:Database** - This connects to a specific MongoDB database and lists the collection names as well as get a client for a specific collection.

-3. **mongodb:Collection** - This connects to a specific collection and can perform various operations such as `count`, `listIndexes`, `insert`, `find`, `update` and `delete`.
+3. **mongodb:Collection** - This connects to a specific collection and performs various operations such as `count`, `listIndexes`, `insert`, `find`, `update`, and `delete`.

 ## Sample